-This study was approved by the ethics committee of Tarbiat Modares University with code of ethics (IR.MODARES.REC.1398.038).
-This qualitative study was conducted using the conventional content analysis method [9] with the aim of explaining the predictors of skeletal pain inhibition and expression in Akbarabad city for 13 months.
-In this regard, 24 semi-structured interviews were collected.
+This study was approved by the ethics committee of Tarbiat Modares University with a code of ethics (IR.MODARES.REC.1398.038).
+This qualitative study was conducted using the conventional content analysis method [9] to explain the predictors of skeletal pain inhibition and expression in Akbarabad city for 13 months.
+In this regard, 24 semistructured interviews were collected.
 A written consent form was completed by the participants.
-The inclusion criteria included housewives who were willing to participate in the study and were experienced skeletal pain in one or more areas of their body.
-The exclusion criteria included having another job in addition to housekeeping and suffering from severe chronic disease or depression in order to be able to participate in the interview.
-In order to preserve the principle of diversity according to qualitative studies, housewives with different age, education, economic status and number of children were interviewed [10].
-The interviews were conducted over the phone or in person with an average time of 30-70 minutes.
+The inclusion criteria included housewives who were willing to participate in the study and had experienced skeletal pain in one or more areas of their body.
+The exclusion criteria included having another job in addition to housekeeping, and suffering from severe chronic disease or depression, to be able to participate in the interview.
+To preserve the principle of diversity according qualitative studies, housewives with different ages, education, economic status, and number of children were interviewed [10].
+The interviews were conducted over the phone or in person, with an average time of 30-70 minutes.
 It was recorded using the device and typed word by word.
-To analyze the typed text or recorded audio units, they were read or heard several times and primary codes were extracted by breaking the text into semantic units.
-Coding was done using MAXQDA2018 software.
-The primary codes were categorized based on their similarities and their differences.
-The obtained categories were reclassified the process of data analysis through comparison which was back-and-forth, and Member Check method was used to remove any ambiguities [11].
-The obtained codes were reviewed and modified by Peer Check method through the team of researchers and External Check with the presence of 4 experienced professors in the field of qualitative studies and experts [12].
+To analyze the typed text or recorded audio units, they were read or heard several times, and primary codes were extracted by breaking the text into semantic units.
+Coding was done using MAXQDA 2018 software.
+The primary codes were categorized based on their similarities and differences.
+The obtained categories were reclassified in the process of data analysis through comparison, which was back-andforth, and the Member Check method was used to remove any ambiguities [11].
+The obtained codes were reviewed and modified by the Peer Check method through the team of researchers and External Checks, with the presence of 4 experienced professors in the field of qualitative studies and experts [12].
 Credibility was established through long-term engagement in data collection (thirteen months) and member checking (by asking the participants to confirm the accuracy of the contents of the transcripts, and to revise them if necessary).
-The data analysis process was conducted by a research team who were experts in different fields of ergonomics, health promotion, human behavior and psychology through reviewing the extracted codes and related categories.
+The data analysis process was conducted by a research team who were experts in different fields of ergonomics, health promotion, human behavior, and psychology through reviewing the extracted codes and related categories.